Justin Turner Player Props: Red Sox vs. Twins

 Justin Turner At The Plate

-- In five games this season, Turner has picked up an RBI, with more than one RBI once.
+- In five games this year, Turner has picked up an RBI, with more than one RBI once.

-- In eight of 17 games this year, he has scored, including multiple runs once.
+- He has scored at least one run eight times this season (44.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.